-(C1.2) Below board-level, provide the highest-level management position(s) or committee(s) with responsibility for climate-related issues.
+(C1.2) Provide the highest management-level position(s) or committee(s) with responsibility for climate-related issues.

-Name of the position(s) and/or committee(s) Frequency of reporting to the board on climate-related issues Environment/ Sustainability manager Both assessing and managing climate-related risks and opportunities More frequently than quarterly
+Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate- related issues Risk committee Both assessing and managing climate-related risks and opportunities Quarterly Other C-Suite Officer, please specify (Chief Growth Officers; Chief Supply Chain Officer; Chief Corporate Affairs Officer; Chief Human Resources Officers; Portfolio Supply Chain Directors Risk and Sustainability Director Environmental & Sustainability Director) Other, please specify (Defining and executing the sustainability initiatives / objectives.)
+More frequently than quarterly

-(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored.
+(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored (do not include the names of individuals).

-The highest level of climate change responsibility ultimately lies with the Board.
-The Tiger Brands Risk and Sustainability Committee and Social and Ethics Committee have been established by the Board.
-The Risk and Sustainability Committee reviews the company's carbon footprint, energy risks and efficiency progress biannually as part of an overall good business practice measurement.
+The highest level of climate change responsibility ultimately lies with the Board and Chairman.
+The Tiger Brands Risk and Sustainability Committee plus the Social, Ethics and Transformation Committee have been established by the Chairman.
+The Risk and Sustainability Committee reviews the company's carbon footprint, energy risks and efficiency progress quarterly as part of an overall good business practice measurement.
 At an operational level the manufacturing units report on environmental indicators which are collated into an overall scorecard for the purposes of quarterly reporting to the executive committees.

-K.D.K Mokhele is the Risk and Sustainability Committee chairman.
-The committee is made up of four non-executive directors and three business executive directors.
-The three business executives have full responsibility and accountability for their divisional performance.
+Cova Fernandez is the Risk and Sustainability Committee chairlady.
+The committee is made up of four non-executive directors and three Chief Growth Officers, Investor Relations Director, Chief Supply Chain Officer, Company Secretary, Chief Corporate Affairs, Chief Financial Officer and the Chief Executive Officer.
+The three Chief Growth Officers have full responsibility and accountability for their divisional performance.
 In addition the Chief Supply Chain officer, who reports directly to the CEO, takes operational accountability for climate change.